caspii/casparwre.de/_posts/2021-02-25-stop-using-google-analytics.md

 !['The Google Beast'](/images/google-godzilla.jpg){:class="img-responsive"}

 ## The beast that is Google
-There was a time when Google was a small, quirky company with a playful logo, and a single awesome product that it blew away all the competition.
+There was a time when Google was a small, quirky company with a single product so awesome that it blew away the competition.
 That time is long gone.

-These days Google is a gigantic multinational advertising company.
+These days Google is a gigantic multinational mega-corp.
 But that’s understating it a little.
 Think of Google as a kind of Godzilla that slurps up data about its users at one end and craps out gold ingots at the other.
 It does both of these at huge scale.

 When thinking about Google, there are three things that are not easy to grasp but which are immensely important:
 1. Google is not a search engine, it is not simply a maker of productivity tools.
 Google is a giant advertising platform.